 Currency risk is the risk that the fair value of, or future cash flows from, the Company's financial instruments will fluctuate because of changes in foreign exchange rates.
-The Company's foreign currency risk arises primarily with respect to the Euro from its property interests in Spain and US dollars from operations.
+The Company's foreign currency risk arises primarily with respect to the Euro and Brazilian reals from its property interests in Spain and Brazil, and US dollars from operations.
 Fluctuations in the exchange rates between these currencies and the Canadian dollar could have a material effect on the Company's business, financial condition and results of operations.
 The Company does not engage in any hedging activity to mitigate this risk.